-Assessment result Related findings ✓ Fully met Specific targets or incentives are in place for banks to increase their support to certain industry sectors, based on sustainability considerations.
+Assessment result Related findings Fully met Specific targets or incentives are in place for banks to increase their support to certain industry sectors, based on sustainability considerations.
 The incentives in place enable the financial sector to act as an accelerator, engagement partner and financing arm to achieve sustainability-related goals.
-I dily illet Note: this can be in the form of minimum share of lending to certain sectors, grants to cover additional costs for frameworks to support certain sectors or activities, relaxed prudential rules or capital requirements associated with green / sustainable financing.
-Partially met N/A × Not met No particular targets or incentives are in place for banks to support certain industry sectors, or are not based on sustainability considerations.
+T dily met Note: this can be in the form of minimum share of lending to certain sectors, grants to cover additional costs for frameworks to support certain sectors or activities, relaxed prudential rules or capital requirements associated with green / sustainable financing.
+Partially met N/A Not met No particular targets or incentives are in place for banks to support certain industry sectors, or are sustainability considerations.